renitamurimi/renitamurimi.github.io/_publications/2022-06-01-smarthome.md

 permalink: /publication/2022-06-01-smarthome
 excerpt: 'A home is a personal territory.
 Yet smart homes are vulnerable to violations of this notion of territorial integrity due to cyberattacks.
 This paper uses a territorial notion of a smart home to analyze how cyberattacks on smart devices can disrupt our experience of a home.'
 date: 2022-06-01
-venue: 'Proceedings of the 1st ACM Workshop on Cybersecurity and Social Sciences (CySSS)'
+venue: 'Proceedings of the 1st ACM Workshop on Cybersecurity and Social Sciences (CySSS) - Authors: Shreenidhi Ayinala and Renita Murimi'
 paperurl: 'http://renitamurimi.github.io/files/smarthome2022.pdf'
 #citation: 'Your Name, You.
 (2024). &quot;Paper Title Number 3.&quot; <i>GitHub Journal of Bugs</i>.
 1(3).'
 ---